Ptujec/LaunchBar/URL-Scheme-Actions/README.md

 <img src="mailURL.gif" width="600"/>

 This action creates a formatted link to an open or selected email.
 A rich text and Markdown version is saved and inserted by the system depending on the target.
-You can add a custom title by pressing <kbd>space</kbd>.
-Paste only the URL using <kbd>command</kbd> + <kbd>enter</kbd>.
+You can add a custom title by pressing `space`.
+Paste only the URL using `command` + `enter`.

 ## Mindnode & iA Writer